lucstu/Basket/README.md

-# Basic Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+# Basket

+This proof of concept project represents a low less betting implementation of a smart contract using PoolTogether's Prize Pools.

+## Testing

+This project was developed using Hardhat.

-Try running some of the following tasks:
+Try running some of the following tasks to get started:

 ```shell
 npx hardhat accounts